aklambert/Fitness-App-Marketing-Page/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+## Describe the bug
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is:

-**To Reproduce**
+## To Reproduce
 Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+## Expected behavior
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen:

-**Screenshots**
+## Screenshots
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem:

-**What needs to happen to fix this**
+## What needs to happen to fix this
-Write a checklist of tasks that need to be done for this here.
+Write a checklist of tasks that need to be done for this here:

-**Additional context**
+## Additional context
-Add any other context about the problem here.
+Add any other context about the problem here: